Discover the best Vienna Instagram spots

 13. Ferstel Passage and Cafe Central

-Ferstel passage is a covered shopping arcade connecting Herrengasse and Freyung streets.
-The passage is built into the Palais Ferstel, which is named after the architect that designed it.
+Ferstel Passage is a covered shopping arcade connecting Herrengasse and Freyung streets.
+The passage is built into the Palais Ferstel, which is named after the architect who designed it.

 Tip: Due to its popularity, you really should make a reservation beforehand if you want to pay a visit to Cafe Central.